CityOfBoston/summerofcode/README.md

       cd backend
       ```

-    - Create a virtual environment and activate it:
+    - Setting up the server:
       ```sh
       add the server ip address and port number
       ```